 Capitalizing on Google Posts to Increase Click-Through

 So, today I thought I would share in detail about one of Google’s features, Google Posts.
-Publishing these posts to a local business’ Google My Business listing enables the business to share with the consumers viewing their listing about any special offers, news, etc. they would like to feature.
+Publishing these posts to a local business’ Google Business Profile (formerly Google My Business) enables the business to share with the consumers viewing their listing about any special offers, news, etc. they would like to feature.

-As shown above, when the consumer clicks on a business’ Google My Business listing in desktop search results, the listing appears on the right hand side of the search engine results page and the Google Post is prominently featured along with the list.
+As shown above, when the consumer clicks on a business’ Google Business Profile in desktop search results, the listing appears on the right hand side of the search engine results page and the Google Post is prominently featured along with the list.

 In mobile search results, once the consumer clicks on the business’ listing, the post is displayed immediately below the prominent Call, Directions, Website buttons.
 On both desktop and mobile, the CTA button the business designates when creating the Google Post is available and, if clicked, will quickly take the consumer to whichever link was provided.
 Using this feature is an easy way to get more click through to product and services pages on a local business website.